Alfresco/docs-alfresco/search-services/1.4/install/options.md

 > **Important:** Alfresco strongly recommends you use firewalls and other infrastructure means to ensure the Search Services server is not accessible from anything other than trusted hosts and/or users, and only on the ports needed for Search Services.

-1. Browse to the [Alfresco Support Portal](https://support.alfresco.com/){:target="_blank"} and download `alfresco-search-services-1.4.x.zip`.
+1. Download `alfresco-search-services-1.4.x.zip` from the [Alfresco Support Portal](https://support.alfresco.com/){:target="_blank"} if you are an Alfresco Content Services Enterprise user, or from [Alfresco Community Edition](https://www.alfresco.com/products/community/download){:target="_blank"} if you are an Alfresco Content Services Community user.

 2. Extract the Search Services distribution.

     By default, the contents of `alfresco-search-services-1.4.x.zip` are decompressed in a root folder as `/alfresco-search-services`.
-See [Search Services directory structure]({% link search-services/1.4/config/index.md %}#search-and-search-services-directory-structure) for more details.
+See [Search Services directory structure]({% link search-services/1.4/config/index.md %}#search-services-directory-structure) for more details.

 3. If you use several languages across your organization, you **must** enable cross-language search support in all fields.
 To do this update the `alfresco-search-services/solrhome/conf/shared.properties` file: